OI-wiki/i18n/docs/basic/counting-sort.md

 ## Introduction

-Counting sort is an algorithm with complexity of linear time.
+Counting sort is an algorithm with linear time complexity.

 ## Working Principles

-Counting sort operates by an extra array $S$, in which the $i$-th element is the number of elements from original unsorted array whose value is equal to $i$.
-Then put the element in array $A$ to the right order based on its position in $C$.
+Counting sort works with an extra array $S$, in which the $i$-th element is the number of elements from original unsorted array whose value is equal to $i$.
+Then sort the elements in array $A$ to the correct order based on their positions in $C$.

 The counting sort consists of three steps: